psyomn/notes/languages/java/java-basics.markdown

 will be used in `void scrape()`, reusing the rest of the parts of the `AbstractScraper` class.

+On the other hand, we can make a comparison using `Regular Expressions` in Java, and omit any link that is not from the particular domain we are interested in.

 ### Alternate nomenclature

 Abstract in Java is what is called `virtual` in C++.